Get into GameDev:

 Vector Projections

 Vector projection is the process of isolating a portion of a vector.
 Take a look at the image below which shows four vectors: a, b, x, and y.
 The vector a can actually be broken into two different vectors: x and y.
-For example y might represent the portion of a that goes in the direction of the y axis and x might represent the portion of a that goes in the direction of the x axis.
-If I asked for the "projection of a onto b" then that would be the same as asking for "the portion of a that goes in the direction of b".
+For example y might represent the portion of a that goes in the direction of the y-axis and x might represent the portion of a that goes in the direction of the x-axis.
+In other words, x and y are component vectors of a.
+If I asked for the "projection of a onto b" then that would be the same as asking for "the component of a that goes in the direction of b".
 In this case that would simply be x.

-Practice Question: In the example above, z is described as a part of a.
-Derive w, where w is the remaining part of a.
+Practice Question: In the example above, z is determined to be a component vector of a.
+Derive w, where w is the remaining component vector of a.
+Assume we are in a 2D context.

 Formula: Projection of a onto b